Code-Institute-Submissions/YogaCity/README.md

 __signup.html__ <br>
 The sign up page will have a yoga image on the background.<br>
 On top of the image will be the sign-up form.<br>
-With radionbuttons for every yoga day and radiobuttons for every yoga location.<br>
+With radionbuttons for every yoga location and radiobuttons for every yoga day.<br>
 Followed by a name and email text field and a button for sending the form.<br>
 When the form is send, you will be directed the the Thank You page.<br><br>
 __thankyou.html__ <br>
-This page is only accessible when the sign-up form is send.<br>
-It will have one Thank You image.
+This page will have one big _Thank You_ image.

 ### Skeleton
 __Header:__ <br>